rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-21-8dd908fd1da4896d-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - BLKASHYAP
 - BRAHINFRA
 - INDIAFINS
-- INDIANIVESH
+- INDIANVSH
 - NRAGARWAL
 - SUDALIND
 tags:
 - encumbrance
+- regulatory-framework
+- sast
 - surveillance
-- promoter-encumbrance
-- SEBI-SAST
-- regulatory-framework
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---